gaganmaheshwari/blog-webjeda/_posts/2016-04-06-jekyll-ssl-certificate.md

 ---
-title: SSL certificate for Jekyll
+title: SSL certificate (https) for Jekyll
-desc: https has an advantage in SEO over http URLs.
+desc: Https has an advantage in SEO over http.
 It is easy to set up SSL for Jekyll using CloudFlare.
 Learn how to get a free SSL certificate for your Jekyll blog.
 Also, find out the advantages and disadvantages of using SSL on your website.
 keywords:
 author: sharathdt
 tags: Jekyll SEO Github-Pages